JuliaLang/julia/doc/stdlib/numbers.rst

    ..
 Docstring generated from Julia source

    Convert an arbitrarily long hexadecimal string to its binary representation.
-Returns an Array{UInt8, 1}, i.e. an array of bytes.
+Returns an ``Array{UInt8,1}``\ , i.e. an array of bytes.

 .. function:: bytes2hex(bin_arr::Array{UInt8, 1})

    ..
 Docstring generated from Julia source

    Convert an array of bytes to its hexadecimal representation.
 All characters are in lower-case.
-Returns an ASCIIString.
+Returns an ``ASCIIString``\ .

 General Number Functions and Constants
 --------------------------------------